Questions? Quote, Call or Chat Now.

 How To Revive Dead Grass: Your Questions Answered

-If your grass is looking a little worse for wear after harsh weather conditions, there’s a good chance you have a few questions.
-Like: Can brown grass turn green again?
-Or, how long can grass stay brown before it dies?
-Here, we’ll answer some common queries and teach you what TruGreen can do to bring your lackluster lawn back to life.
+If your grass is looking a little worse for wear after harsh weather conditions, you might wonder: Will dead grass grow back?
+Or how long can grass stay brown before it dies?
+Let's dive into some frequently asked questions and chat about how TruGreen can transform your tired lawn into your perfect outdoor space.

 Will Watering Dead Grass Bring It Back To Life?

-No amount of water will revive dead grass.
-So long as it’s still healthy, a dormant lawn can typically survive for several weeks without rainfall or irrigation.
+So, will watering dead grass bring it back?
+Unfortunately, no amount of water will revive dead grass.
+However, if it’s still healthy, a dormant lawn can typically survive for several weeks without rainfall or irrigation.
 If your lawn is dormant rather than dead, it should start to green up again once it receives the water it needs.
 How much water your lawn needs depends on a multitude of factors, including what type of grass it is, your location, and the area’s weather conditions.
-For help determining how best to care for your lawn, consult your local TruGreen expert.

 Can Dead or Brown Grass Turn Green Again?